ISAITB/docs-tdl/source/testsuite/index.rst

 * One or more test case XML files.
 * Any number of arbitrary files used as resources within test cases.

 The names of the archive, the test suite and the test case XML files are not important.
+Neither is the folder structure defined within the archive.
+What is important is that:

+* A single test suite XML file is defined.
-What is important is that the test case IDs that are defined in the test case XML files and the ones referenced in the test suite XML file match.
+* The test case IDs defined in the test case XML files are referenced in the test suite XML.

-Uploading a test suite to the GITB software the following results:
+Uploading a test suite to the GITB software the following has the following results:

 * If it doesn't previously exist, the test suite is recorded along with its test cases and linked to the appropriate specification actors.
 * If the test suite does exist the user selects whether this new version should invalidate previous conformance testing sessions (if the change is significant) or not.
-Choosing to replace the test suite results in the test suite being updated and its test cases being replaced with the ones contained in the new version, removing existing ones.
+Choosing to replace the test suite results in the test suite being updated and its test cases being replaced with the ones contained in the new version.
 Matching of the test suite with an existing one is on the basis of their name within the specification.
 * The actors that are defined in the test suite are created if they don't already exist along with their endpoints and endpoint parameters.
 * Actors that already exist in the specification are updated based on the latest provided information.
 In this case new endpoints and parameters are added and existing ones are updated.
 Note that actors, endpoints and parameters that are not defined in the new test suite are not removed.
 The matching of actors is on the basis of their ID, whereas for endpoints and parameters their name is used.

-As previously discussed the :ref:`test-suite-actors` section serves to define which actors are used within the test suite and provide their details (their name, their endpoints and their endpoint parameters).
-An alternative approach to avoid defining in each test suite the complete actor details is to simply refer to the actors that are used in its test cases without providing their information.
+As previously discussed the :ref:`test-suite-actors` section serves to define which actors are used within the test suite and to provide their details (their name, endpoints and endpoint parameters).
+An alternative approach to avoid defining the complete actor details in the test suite is to simply refer to the actors used in its test cases without providing their information.
 Refering to actors is on the basis of their ID and referred actors are assumed and required to be present in the target specification (resulting in an upload error otherwise).